-This report presents background about and rationale for engaging men and boys in promoting gender equality and sexual and reproductive health and rights.
+This report presents background about and rationale for engaging men and boys in promoting gender equality and reproductive health and rights.
 It illustrates a range of initiatives that have successfully engaged men and boys (2013).

 This report, part of the annual Because I am a Girl series, focuses on the role of men and boys in creating gender equality and real improvements in the lives of girls.
 The report includes primary research with more than 4,000 children, revealing that many stereotypical beliefs about gender roles in society are still entrenched among the world's young people (2011).

-Programs about sexual and reproductive health and HIV are likely to have a greater impact on communities if they constructively address the actual and potential role of men and boys in society.
+Programs about reproductive health and HIV are likely to have a greater impact on communities if they constructively address the actual and potential role of men and boys in society.
 At present, however, many such programs often fail to target men, to address their specific needs, or to understand the wider influence of male and female gender norms.
-This toolkit helps organizations create and advocate for affirmative policies that promote the positive roles that men can play in improving their own sexual and reproductive health—and the health of women and children (2010).
+This toolkit helps organizations create and advocate for affirmative policies that promote the positive roles that men can play in improving their own reproductive health—and the health of women and children (2010).

 Many researchers and programmers are exploring opportunities to work with girls and boys to overcome discrimination and build a more gender-equitable world.
 This paper argues for a gender and developmental perspective to explore "what boys have to do with the 'girls effect.'"
 This approach seeks to better understand gendered behavior in adolescents over their life cycle.
 Such a perspective can be used to develop programs and undertake policy efforts to promote equitable and healthy gender identities and norms with benefits for both girls and boys (2010).